<img src="https://ws.zoominfo.com/pixel/PMY3ZvbpZt27ywWwZSBB" width="1" height="1" style="display: none;">

 • Natural disasters like hurricanes, floods, wildfires, and earthquakes

-Disaster Recovery as a Service (DRaaS) is a great option for small and medium-sized businesses (SMBs) who don’t have the time, money, and resources required to maintain and test their own disaster recovery environment.
+Disaster Recovery as a Service solutions are a great option for small and medium-sized businesses (SMBs) who don’t have the time, money, and resources required to maintain and test their own disaster recovery environment.

 What is Disaster Recovery as a Service?

 Disaster Recovery as a Service is a cloud service model that allows an organization to back up its data and IT infrastructure in a third-party cloud environment to regain access and functionality to IT infrastructure after a disaster.
-In the as-a-service model, the organization doesn’t have to own all the resources or handle disaster recovery management and instead can rely on a service provider to do so.
+In the as-a-service model, the organization doesn’t have to own all the resources or handle disaster recovery management, and instead can rely on DRaaS providers to do so.

 Who needs Disaster Recovery as a Service?

 For many companies, DRaaS is a less costly and more effective solution than in-house disaster recovery.
-There are several benefits to consider:
+There are several benefits of DRaaS to consider:

-• Efficiency.
-DRaaS lets disaster recovery experts do the heavy lifting while your workforce focuses on revenue-generating initiatives.
+DRaaS providers and recovery experts do the heavy lifting while your workforce focuses on revenue-generating initiatives.

 Be prepared and protect your business’s data and IT infrastructure from the unexpected disruptions of a ransomware attack, hardware failure, or building disaster.
-Regular backups are important, but they have no value if you cannot restore them quickly and easily after a disaster.
-Locknet’s Reinforce® Disaster Recovery as a Service (DRaaS) provides fully managed data backup, retention, disaster prevention, and recovery.
+Regular backups are important, but they have no value if you cannot restore quickly and easily after disaster.
+Locknet’s manage Disaster Recovery as a Service offering is just one component of our comprehensive Managed IT service called Keysuite.
+It provides fully managed data backup, retention, disaster prevention, and recovery.

 Locknet’s Reinforce® DRaaS includes: